 Peppermint Bark Snowflakes

 Make your peppermint bark in fun snowflake molds for a holiday treat!
-Jaws will drop when your friends see these festive Peppermint Bark Snowflakes, but only you’ll know how easy they were to make!
+Jaws will drop when your friends see these festive Peppermint Bark Snowflakes, but only you will know how easy they were to make!

 But years ago, I saw the coolest image on Pinterest, and I knew I had to make these beautiful snowflakes.
 Mari, of Once Upon a Plate, executed them perfectly.
 Plus seeing an even older version at Baked by Rachel, made me update this post from 2011!